melfm/notes/docs/machine_learning/deep_learning_book/recurrent_rolling.md

 - Since multiple pooling layers are used the resulting resolution of the last feature map is much smaller than the input image
     - Problematic for detecting small objects
-- Insightful alternative proposed in SSD :
+- Alternative proposed in SSD :
     - Exploit the fact that in most of the CNN models for detection the internal feature maps in different layers are already of different scales due to pooling.